 - Avoid over-pruning as it can weaken the tree.
 The goal is to first prune any diseased branches, and second to prune for shape—promoting airflow and sunlight to lessen the bacterial spread

 - Avoid chemical fertilizers high in nitrogen as this can quickly feed the fire blight bacteria.
 Opt for a slow-release fertilizer with a balanced NPK, or compost.
-To see more about apple tree fertilizers, check out my recommended fertilizer page.

 - Chemical sprays are not recommended unless fire blight is an annual issue.
 They’re completely ineffective against branch cankers/infections